decred/dcrdocs/docs/proof-of-stake/how-to-stake.md

 Advanced users with some sysadmin skills may choose to run their own voting wallet.
 This is known as [Solo voting](#solo-pos-voting).

-Those who are unable or unwilling to maintain an always-online voting wallet can instead choose to use a [Voting Service Provider (VSP)](#voting-service-providers).
+Beginners, or those who are unable or unwilling to maintain an always-online voting wallet can instead choose to use a [Voting Service Provider (VSP)](#voting-service-providers).

 ---